hglr24/CellSimulator/doc/DESIGN_PLAN.md

     * private void step(); //controls real-time application operations
     *

-#### XMLReader
+#### Configuration.XMLReader
-The XMLReader will read the XML file and pass relevant information to the SimulationCoordinator.
+The Configuration.XMLReader will read the XML file and pass relevant information to the SimulationCoordinator.
 The SimulationCoordinator will then pass allowed states to State, grid size and game info to the GUIManager, and the simulation parameters to RuleKeeper.
 * Methods
     * private void readXML(File XMLfile);
     * public String[] getAllowedStates();